-The inherent timelessness and durability of leather ensures that it will always be a good investment.
-With proper care, your leather bag can invariably stand the test of time.
-Here are a few tips to keeping your leather looking good through the years.
+Leather is inherently timeless and durable making it a good investment for years to come.
+With proper care, your leather bag or accessory can invariably stand the test of time.
+Here are a few tips to keeping your leather looking good over time.

 Prevention is paramount in protecting leather.
 Before you take that new bag for a spin, make sure you spray it with a quality leather protector.
 It can act as a sealant and protector which may help protect against water damage while locking in natural moisture.

-Leather is skin and moisture is essential to keeping leather looking fresh and supple.
-To prevent drying and cracking, massage a dollop of conditioner into your leather with a soft rag once a month or as often as needed depending on season and climate.
+Leather is a skin and moisture is essential to keeping it looking fresh and supple.
+To prevent drying and cracking, massage conditioner into your leather with a soft rag as often as needed depending on season and climate.